skim7713/academic-kickstart/content/publication/workinprogress/VOL.md

 ---

+New democracies have followed different trajectories of democratic consolidation and retained varied vestiges of the former dictatorship.
 This paper is an effort to find an explanation for such variation in authoritarian legacies across post-authoritarian democracies.
 To do so, I first discuss two key components of authoritarian legacies: authoritarian inheritance and authoritarian reference.
 I describe the variations in